magento/devdocs/guides/v2.0/mrg/intro.md

 ## Introduction

-The Magento Reference Guide contains information about Magento modules of Community Edition and Enterprise Edition.
+The Module Reference Guide contains information about Magento modules of Community Edition and Enterprise Edition.

 The information includes: